sabi logo

 1. Extraordinary Attorney Woo (이상한 변호사 우영우)

 Despite being about law, the show uses surprisingly clear, slow, and emotionally expressive dialogue.
-Woo Young-woo's careful speech patterns make comprehension easier.
+Woo Young-woo's careful speech patterns also make comprehension easier.

 — Clear pronunciation